 Moringa trees are the most common trees grown in almost every house here in South India.
 Despite the facts that moringa trees attract pests and they are so fragile that they can not withstand strong winds, we grow this tree mainly to enjoy the benefits of nutritious leaves, flowers & pods.
 Normally, we don’t allow the children to go near this tree as woolly caterpillars found on it may cause itchy skin hives when contact with their strands.
 Also it is a common phenomenon that branches of drumstick trees break apart and falling down during windy or rainy season.

 I am grateful to the creator of the well renowned TV series, The Popeye show, for motivating my son, a picky eater, to have a liking for an insipid spinach even at his tender age.
 Though he did not like to take spinach with rice, he enjoyed taking plain spinach just like his hero, the great Popeye, gobbled it up!
 This cartoon show successfully conveyed a profound theory, “we are what we eat”, even to the kids.
-Thus it made my job easier to convey the importance of taking wholesome food.
+Hence it made my job easier to convey the importance of taking all the greens including Chinese spinach.